huang-julien/nuxt-runtime-compiler/README.md

-# nuxt-runtime-compiler-module
+# nuxt-runtime-compiler

-Module for Nuxt 2 and 3 enabling the runtime compiler for both SSR and client.
+A simple module to enable vue runtime bundle on Nuxt 2 and 3

 ## Installation